Appealing a decision on your worker's injury claim

 There are two types of employer appeals: appealing a decision on your worker’s injury claim and appealing a decision on your employer account.

-If a discussion with the initial decision maker on your injured worker’s claim does not change the decision you disagree with and you still wish to appeal, you can ask the appeals department to independently review the disputed claim decision.
+If a discussion with the initial decision maker on your worker’s claim does not change the decision you disagree with and you still wish to appeal, you can ask the appeals department to independently review the disputed claim decision.
 Your appeal request must be in writing and addressed to the WCB appeals department.
 You can submit the appeal request by:

 • email